-I bought a 3kg bag of baby beetroot from Fruit & veg City for R9 (a dollar) the other day.
-Way too much of course, but at that price who wouldn’t.
+I bought a 3kg bag of baby beetroot from Fruit & Veg City for R9 (a dollar) the other day.
+Way too much beetroot of course, but at that price who wouldn’t.

 I love beetroot, so here is my first recipe using this inexpensive, versatile and highly nutritious vegetable.
 Its also Monday so for those who pick this day to cut out meat, here is an idea.